vamc526/vamc526.github.io/README.md

 - **Other Tools:** Microsoft Access, Excel, GitHub, Jenkins, Power Automate

 ## Work Experience
-### Data Scientist @ Toyota Financial Services
-**June 2022 - Present**

-- **Improved Data Pipeline Efficiency:** Identified and resolved a critical missing step in the production data pipeline, enhancing the accuracy of data processing for over 70% of active accounts.
-- **Enhanced Loan Originations Model:** Redeveloped the loan origination model, resulting in a 50% improvement in model performance and saving $1 million in potential losses.

-### Data Science Consultant @ Shawhin Talebi Ventures LLC
-**December 2020 - Present**

-- **Innovative Biometrics Analysis:** Conducted extensive data collection and analysis for a study on the impact of over 300 biometrics variables on human performance in hyper-realistic training scenarios.
-- **Deep Learning for Healthcare:** Applied unsupervised deep learning techniques to ICU data, discovering novel sepsis sub-phenotypes.

 ### Data Analyst Intern @ Illinois Department of Human Services
 **March 2023 - May 2024**